KrishArul26/Defect-detection-in-Air-Pressure-system-APS-of-a-truck-using-ML/README.md

 <p style= 'text-align: justify;'>

-                1. Data Export from Db - The data in the stored database is exported as a CSV file to be used for prediction.
+ 1.	**Data Export from Db** - The data in the stored database is exported as a CSV file to be used for prediction.

-                2. Data Preprocessing
+ 2.	**Data Preprocessing**

-                                      a) Replace the invalid values with numpy “nan” so we can use imputer on such values.
+                       a) Replace the invalid values with numpy ***nan*** so we can use imputer on such values.

                        b) Check for null values in the columns.
 If present, impute the null values using the mean.

-                3. Prediction - The respective model is loaded and is used to predict the data.
+ 3.	**Prediction** - The respective model is loaded and is used to predict the data.

-                4. Once the prediction is made, the predictions along with the original names before label encoder are saved in
+ 4. Once the **prediction** is made, the predictions along with the original names before label encoder are saved in

     a CSV file at a given location  and the location is returned to the working directory.

  </p>

-<h3 align="left"> Result of KNN Model</h3>
+<h3 align="center"> Result of KNN Model</h3>

 <h4 align="left">Confusion Matrix of KNN</h4>